JohnLCaron/rlauxe/README.md

 3. If _auditSampleCutoff_ is set, if the audit round's sample size is greater than _auditSampleCutoff_, then the contest with the largest  is removed from the audit with failure code FailMaxSamplesAllowed.
 The sampling is then redone without that contest, and the check on the total number of ballots is repeated, until the total sample size is less than auditSampleCutoff.

 These rules are somewhat arbitrary but allow us to test audits without human intervention.
-In a real audit, auditors might hand select which contests to audit, interacting with the estimated samplesNeeded from the estimation stage, and try out different scenarios before committing to which contests continue on to the next round.
+In a real audit, auditors would select which contests to audit, rerunning the estimation as needed, to try out different scenarios before committing to which contests continue on to the next round.

 * See the prototype [rlauxe Viewer](https://github.com/JohnLCaron/rlauxe-viewer) to see how an auditor might control the estimation phase before committing to a sample for the round.
 * See [Case Studies](#case-studies) for simulated audits on real election data.